What does a San Diego real estate agent do?

 Listing agents promote their properties in various ways, hoping to serve their clients by finding a buyer for the property quick — at at (or above!) the listed asking price.

 The “Open House”

 Besides showing properties to individual buyers who might be interested, real estate agents may also host an “open house” for an available property — usually a house, condo, or apartment.
+For example, real estate agents in Lake Las Vegas often have multiple open houses throughout the day, to showcase how homes look at different times of the day.
 This is an opportunity for interested buyers to visit and view a property without contacting a realtor and making an appointment.
 Many buyers can view a property simultaneously, and neighbors or those casually interested can also view the property, potentially generating “chatter” about the property and its availability.

 San Diego real estate agents are paid through commissions, which are a percentage of the final sale price of a property.
 When listing a property with a listing agent, the commission percentage is negotiable at the outset, before the property is listed.

 The seller can opt for an agent to provide a full range of services to promote the property for sale, including the use of marketing professionals to promote the property — or, opt for a less proactive effort on the part of agent.
 Obviously, a fuller range of service commands a higher percentage commission.

 Why should you work with one of our top San Diego realtors to buy or sell a home?

 Realtors have Training and Licensing to Assist Homebuyers